 Advanced Drafting Strategies for Transactional Attorneys (1.5)

-Summer Associate Special programs
+Summer Associate programs

 The Art of Effective Legal Writing for Summer Associates (1.5/2)